defuncart/blog/_posts/tech/2019/2019-04-05-alphabets-devlog-1.md

 </table>
 <p></p>

 So far I'm very pleased with the app.
 From a design perspective, I believe the results screen needs an overhaul, while an initial bootstrap would be good to initialize everything while a logo animation is running.
-An iOS design pass is need to, for instance Progress Bar doesn't look good on iOS compared to Android.
+An iOS design pass is need too, for instance Progress Bar doesn't look good on iOS compared to Android.

 View the project on [GitHub](https://github.com/defuncart/Alphabets).